wiicode/cybersecurity-framework/silver-training/mitigating-ransomware.md

 These are typically done by network services rather than users' devices.
 Examples include:

--   [mail filtering](/collection/email-security-and-anti-spoofing) (in combination with spam filtering) which can block malicious emails and remove executable attachments.
-[BCSF's Mail Check platform](/information/mailcheck) can also help with this
+-   [mail filtering](/email-security-and-anti-spoofing) (in combination with spam filtering) which can block malicious emails and remove executable attachments.
 -   intercepting proxies, which block known-malicious websites
 -   internet security gateways, which can inspect content in certain protocols (including some encrypted protocols) for known malware
 -   safe browsing lists within your web browsers which can prevent access to sites known to be hosting malicious content

-Public sector organizations are encouraged to subscribe to the [BCSF Protective DNS service](/information/pdns).
-This will prevent users from reaching known malicious sites.

 Ransomware is increasingly being deployed by attackers who have gained access remotely via exposed services such as Remote Desktop Protocol (RDP), or unpatched remote access devices.
 To prevent this organizations should: